karthik101/30loops-user-docs/django.rst

 This will create a user ``admin`` with password ``password``.
 Of course, replace these with the desired username and password.
-Remember to make the postinstall script executable in your repository, and delete the createadmin.py from any public repositories!
+Remember to make the postinstall script executable in your repository, and don't expose your admin credentials in any public repository.

 Deploying the Django application
 ================================